gusia-oop/NetflixClonePilot/README.md

 Hello!
 This is a react project for my portfolio.
-The project was built by using styled-components.
+The project was built by using react js and styled-components.